-The Second Annual Greater New Orleans Militaria Show will be held this October 15th & 16th at the Castine Center in Mandeville!
-We will continue to build on the huge success of our inaugural 2021 show and expand this years show into a true military history event.
+The Third Annual Greater New Orleans Militaria Show will be held October 7th & 8th at the Castine Center in Mandeville!
+We will continue to build on the huge success of our 2021 & 2022 shows and expand this years show into a true military history event.
 We have had an outpouring of support from dealers, collectors, visiting public and numerous historical entities in our area.
 We have proven that we can bring the exciting and history filled world of military collectables back to the New Orleans area.

 The Greater New Orleans Militaria Show is hosted by Old Patriot Militaria & Heartland Militaria Shows.
 Two veteran and family owned businesses.